gcancel/steamfetch/README.md

 ## How to use:
 - Run `./steamfetch` locally from the repository directory or `steamfetch` from the terminal if you setup your `$PATH` environmental variables, or on Linux, moved the executable to /usr/bin.
 - The `update` parameter pulls down your steam data and updates the local database.
 You can use the `-f` or `-force` flag to clear the database table and pull the data again.
+- `-mostplayed n` flag can be used to set the number of returned games for the "Most played games" section